harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/harness-ci.md

 ### I don't want to pull images from a public registry

 Harness CI images are stored in a public container registry.
-If you don't want to pull the images directly from the public registry, you can download the images to your own private repo and then pull the images into your pipelines from your private repo.
+If you don't want to pull the images directly from the public registry, you can download the images to your own private registry, [specify the images that you want Harness to use](#specify-the-harness-ci-images-used-in-your-pipelines), and then configure a Docker connector to pull the images from your private registry.
 For an example demonstrating how to do this, go to [Configure STO to download images from a private registry](/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry).

 ### Docker Hub rate limiting